 The PCA9533 contains an internal oscillator with two user programmable blink rates and duty cycles coupled to the output PWM.
 The LED brightness is controlled by setting the blink rate high enough (> 100 Hz) that the blinking cannot be seen and then using the duty cycle to vary the amount of time the LED is on and thus the average current through the LED.

 The initial setup sequence programs the two blink rates/duty cycles for each individual PWM.
-From then on, only one command from the bus master is required to turn individual LEDs ON, OFF, BLINK RATE 1 or BLINK RATE 2.
+From then on, only one command from the bus controller is required to turn individual LEDs ON, OFF, BLINK RATE 1 or BLINK RATE 2.
 Based on the programmed frequency and duty cycle, BLINK RATE 1 and BLINK RATE 2 will cause the LEDs to appear at a different brightness or blink at periods up to 1.69 seconds.
 The open-drain outputs directly drive the LEDs with maximum output sink current of 25 mA per bit and 100 mA per package.

-To blink LEDs at periods greater than 1.69 second the bus master (MCU, MPU, DSP, chipset, etc.) must send repeated commands to turn the LED on and off as is currently done when using normal I/O expanders like the NXP Semiconductors PCF8574 or PCA9554.
+To blink LEDs at periods greater than 1.69 second the bus controller (MCU, MPU, DSP, chipset, etc.) must send repeated commands to turn the LED on and off as is currently done when using normal I/O expanders like the NXP Semiconductors PCF8574 or PCA9554.
 Any bits not used for controlling the LEDs can be used for General Purpose parallel Input/Output (GPIO) expansion, which provides a simple solution when additional I/O is needed for ACPI power switches, sensors, push-buttons, alarm monitoring, fans, etc.

 The Power-On Reset (POR) initializes the registers to their default state, causing the bits to be set HIGH (LED off).